suterma/metronome-pwa/README.md

 ## How to use Bulma in a Vue3 project (not using Buefy)

-For a Vue3 project created with the Vue CLI (With the CSS Pre-processors not selected), mainly follow the guide at https://bulma.io/documentation/customize/with-node-sass/ with a few changes:
+For a Vue3 project created with the Vue CLI (With the CSS Pre-processors not selected), mainly follow the guide at https://bulma.io/documentation/customize/with-node-sass/ (however using node-sass) with a few changes:

 -   Omit the first step, since we are using the already available project structure with it's package.json
 -   As indicated install the packages for development, as we are only customizing bulma during development time